 To access this data, type your brand name into Google Trends to see related queries and topics and whether consumers are making the connections that you want them to make.
 Using this tool, you can also run searches on your brand’s competitors to assess how their brand associations compare to your own.

-Brand Tracking Services
+3. Brand Tracking Tools

 By asking your target audience “Which of the following do you associate with (BRAND NAME)?”, you can track the associations and imagery they most link to your brand.
 This allows marketing teams to understand brand perception and primary associated attributes.
 Whether positive or negative, you’ll be able to see what consumers strongly and frequently associate with your brand and its products.

 It’s also possible to track the same brand associations for competitors to see where your brand is winning or losing.
 You can also use brand tracking software to identify key areas where your brand can grow and overtake the competition.

 Check out Rebuy to learn more about a brand that benefitted from tracking brand associations.

 Uncovering brand associations allows you to reinforce and nurture the positive associations you want for your brand.